 The VENDOR shall use environmentally preferred Goods and/or Services in support of Green Procurement and sustainability, where applicable.

-GOODS AND SERVICES TAX (GST)
+TAX

-The price quoted by the VENDOR for any taxable supplies or services to be made under this Agreement shall be inclusive of GST.
+The price quoted by the VENDOR for any taxable supplies or services to be made under this Agreement shall be inclusive of Goods and Services Tax (GST) or Sales and Services Tax (SST) where applicable, if any.

-If the VENDOR is liable for GST as contemplated by Sub-Clause 28.1 then the VENDOR shall:
+If the VENDOR is liable for GST or SST as contemplated by Sub-Clause 28.1 then the VENDOR shall:

-issue a tax invoice in the format required by the applicable law for the provision and/or performance of the Works to enable for a GST claim and refund;
+issue a tax invoice in the format required by the applicable law for the provision and/or performance of the Works to enable for a GST or SST claim and refund;

-provide the PURCHASER information that may be reasonably required to establish its liability for GST; and
+provide the PURCHASER information that may be reasonably required to establish its liability for GST or SST; and

-do such things and provide such information and documents as may reasonably be required by the PURCHASER to enable PURCHASER to claim input tax credit under the GST law.
+do such things and provide such information and documents as may reasonably be required by the PURCHASER to enable PURCHASER to claim input tax credit under the GST or SST law.

-Where costs incurred by one party are to be reimbursed by another, the amount to be reimbursed shall be calculated net of any GST input in respect of the cost incurred.
+Where costs incurred by one party are to be reimbursed by another, the amount to be reimbursed shall be calculated net of any GST or SST input in respect of the cost incurred.

 LIQUIDATED DAMAGES